RafiOsmanu/Flowfield-Pathfinding/README.md

 ### Result

-- As finished result u get a pathfinder that can take in alot of agents
+- As finished result u get a pathfinder that can take in a lot of agents.

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/104839344/212194558-a351a909-3419-42f0-950c-9429bc57dec4.gif)

 ## Conclusion

-This research project has helped me in becoming a better c++ programmer and having more understanding about concepts we discussed this semester.
+This research project has helped me become a better c++ programmer and getting a better understanding about concepts we discussed this semester.
-Flow Field is not a "one shoe fits all" problem solver, but it is definetly usefull and interesting for game development.
+Flow Field is not a "one shoe fits all" problem solver, but it is definitely useful and interesting for game development.

-I wanted to do crowd simulation/ crowd avoiding algorithms first but didnt have the time, so i am interested in researching these topics in the future.
+I wanted to do crowd simulation/crowd avoiding algorithms first but didn't have the time, so I am interested in researching these topics in the future.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- MARKDOWN LINKS & IMAGES -->